Generating an OpenAPI document and SDK from Spring Boot

 field, which references the Publication

-can contain an array of either books or magazines, using the polymorphic structure we defined earlier.
+can contain an array of either books or magazines, using the polymorphic structure defined earlier.

-In the OpenAPI specification, this appears as a string field specifying a set of allowed values.
+This appears in the OpenAPI document as a string field with a set of allowed values.

 The @Tag

-annotation groups the operations in the controller under “Publications” in the OpenAPI document.
+annotation groups operations under “Publications” in the OpenAPI document.
 Combined with @RequestMapping("/publications")

 , it tells API consumers that these endpoints handle publication-related operations.